Showing posts with label THAILAND 2024. Show all posts

 Next, I visited the floating market, which isn’t much of a floating market but rather resembles a food market on the banks of the river.
 My next stop was at Wat Pak Nam Jolo, another historical temple believed to have been built 200 years ago.
 From Bang Kla, a lovely ride took me along the Bang Pakong River.

 Just before reaching Nakhon Nayok, I turned off to the ruins of the ancient town of Dong Lakhon.
-The area dates back to the 9th to 11th centuries and not many remains of the structure except a well and a moat that surrounded the city.
+The area dates back from the ninth to eleventh centuries and not many remains of the structure except a well and a moat that surrounded the city.
 Still, it’s a lovely area to stroll about.

 1 September – Nakhon Nayok – 50 km

-I decided to extend my stay for an extra night and ventured into Khao Yai National Park with hopes of discovering stunning waterfalls.
+I decided to extend my stay for an extra night and ventured into Khao Yai National Park in the hope of discovering stunning waterfalls.
 The park is enormous, covering over 2,000 square kilometres.
 Not only is it the oldest park in Thailand, but it’s also a UNESCO World Heritage Site.

-Being a beautiful Sunday morning and the park's proximity to Bangkok, nothing came of my visions of enjoying my 7-Eleven sandwich by a waterfall with just the soothing sounds of nature.
+Being a beautiful Sunday morning and the park's proximity to Bangkok, nothing came of my visions of enjoying my 7-Eleven sandwich next to a waterfall with just the soothing sounds of nature.
 Still, the area is undeniably beautiful.
-If I ever find myself in the vicinity again, I will cycle through one gate and exit through another; that way, I will see far more, and I’m sure it will be less crowded.
+If I ever find myself in the vicinity again, I will cycle through one gate and exit through another - that way, I will see far more, and I’m sure it will be less crowded.

-2 September – Nakhon Nayok – Pask Chonlasit Dam – 106 km
+2 September – Nakhon Nayok – Pasak Chonlasit Dam – 106 km

-3 September – Pasal Chonlasit Dam – Sa Kruat - 88 km
+3 September – Pasak Chonlasit Dam – Sa Kruat - 88 km

-As I cycled over the dam wall, I felt immensely grateful to be out there heading in a direction I wasn’t quite sure where it would lead.
-My path followed the eastern shores of the dam, which was quiet with just a few motorbikes, herds of buffalo, a snake, and a large Songololo.
+As I cycled over the dam wall, I felt immensely grateful to be out and heading in a direction I wasn’t quite sure where it would lead to.
+My path followed the eastern shores of the dam, which was quiet with just a few motorbikes, herds of buffalo, a snake, and a large Shongololo.
 I couldn’t wish for more.
 At midday, I stopped for a plate of fried rice, which is always an interesting affair due to my being a foreigner and, as they say, “only one.”
-Hahaha.

 When threatening clouds rolled in, I called it quits at the next village, which I think is Sa Kruat, in the Si Thep district.
-The reason for stopping here was twofold, as I was toying with the idea of going to the Si Thep Historical Park in the morning, but we’ll see about that.
+The reason for stopping there was twofold, as I was toying with the idea of going to the Si Thep Historical Park in the morning, but was still undecided.

 4 September – Sa Kruat – Windy Guesthouse.
 Si Thep - 30 km

 There is quite a story behind my order of fried rice tonight.
 When the person running the guesthouse asked if I wanted food, I said, "Fried rice," thinking they might take orders there.
-Instead, he hopped on his motorbike and travelled about 2 km to a restaurant to get the meal.
-He came back soaked, but the food was still piping hot!
+Instead, he hopped on his motorbike and travelled about two kilometres to a restaurant to get the meal.
+He came back soaked but the food was still piping hot!
 I felt it was fair to give him $2.5 for a $1.25 meal, as where else in the world can you get a home-delivered meal for $2.50?

 5 September – Windy Guesthouse, Si Thep – Haus Luneburg, Phakdi Chumphon – 88 km